-Candace Chihak, EdD, MSN, RN

-Chair & Associate Professor
+Candace Chihak, EdD, MSN, RN Chair & Associate Professor

-Department of Nursing

-Coundage & Chilase
+Candace & Chilase

-BRIAR CLIFF UNIVERISTY DEPARTMENT OF NURSING Pre-Licensure Program
+BRIAR CLIFF UNIVERISTY DEPARTMENT OF NURSING

+Pre-Licensure Program

-I HEARBY ACKNOWLEDGE RECIEPT OF A COPY OF THE FOLLOWING ITEMS:
+I HEREBY ACKNOWLEDGE RECEIPT OF A COPY OF THE FOLLOWING ITEMS:

-- 2021-2022 Baccalaureate Nursing Student Handbook of the Briar Cliff University Department of Nursing. - Department of Nursing Statement of Professional Conduct found in the 2021-2022 Baccalaureate Nursing Student Handbook and declare my intent to adhere to the Conduct Standards detailed in the document. - Confidentiality Agreement for the Simulation Lab and Clinical Education found in the 2021-2022 Baccaular4ueate Nursing Student Handbook - Nursing Student Clinical Guidelines and Expectations Contract found in the 2021-2022 Baccalaureate Nursing Student Handbook.
+- 2023-2024 Baccalaureate Nursing Student Handbook of the Briar Cliff University Department of Nursing. - Department of Nursing Statement of Professional Conduct found in the 2023-2024 Baccalaureate Nursing Student Handbook and declare my intent to adhere to the Conduct Standards detailed in the document. - Confidentiality Agreement for the Simulation Lab and Clinical Education found in the 2023-2024 Baccaular4ueate Nursing Student Handbook - Nursing Student Clinical Guidelines and Expectations Contract found in the 2023-2024 Baccalaureate Nursing Student Handbook.